 You can grow awareness of your brand and its products on Amazon by creating Sponsored Brand Ads.

 These are much more extensive than regular product ads.
 They usually feature a logo which links to your Amazon storefront a custom headline and a selection of products from your range.

 You can also take advantage of Amazon Attribution which allows you to measure and quantify the impact non-Amazon ads are having on your sales.

 All this information allows brands to make informed business decisions and improve their advertising ROI.

-Amazon Brand Registry is free but to sign up you'll need to own a registered trademark.
+Amazon Brand Registry and Amazon Transparency are free but to sign up you'll need to own a registered trademark.
 If you haven't already got one you'll have to pay to register one.

 The cost will depend on the country where you register as well as the type of products you sell.